storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 The menu key(sometimes called document key) looks like this:

 ![][Keyboard-Right-Mouse-Key]
-## Navigating in StoryBuilder ##
-### Starting and Stopping StoryBuilder ###
+## Starting and Stopping StoryBuilder ##
 Starting and Stopping StoryBuilder

 To start StoryBuilder, find and click the StoryBuilder icon from the Start Menu or from your pinned apps.
 The StoryBuilder main form will be displayed.

-You can leave StoryBuilder at any time by either selecting Exit from the File Menu or pressing the main form's Close (X) button .
+You can leave StoryBuilder at any time by either selecting Exit from the File Menu or pressing the main form's Close (X) button.

 StoryBuilder follows regular Windows conventions.
 The app can be re-sized, maximized or minimized to icons.
+However you can only have one instance of StoryBuilder open at once, if you try to open another instance of StoryBuilder whilst the first one is open, it will instead bring forward the original instance.

-### Reading and Writing Outlines ###
+## Reading and Writing Outlines ##
 Reading and Writing Outlines

 The File Menu button displays a drop-down menu of file options:

-MISSING IMAGE: C:/dev/src/User Manual/Screenshots/File Menu.png
+![][File-Menu]

 A StoryBuilder outline is a single file with a file extension of .stbx: for instance, ‘The Maltese Falcon.stbx.’
 A StoryBuilder file can be moved, copied, etc.